 - Urinalysis: sometimes we discover substances your body is eliminating in the urine that shouldn’t be there

-Additionally we can test your adrenal glands (small glands on top of the kidneys) via an Adrenal Stress Index (ASI), as many thyroid sufferers also suffer from adrenal problems.
+Dr. Tashiro can also check for gluten antibodies, myelin (fatty sheath around the nerves) antibodies, cerebellar (back part of the brain controlling balance, coordinated movement, and spinal muscles) antibodies.
+Additionally, we can test your adrenal glands (small glands on top of the kidneys) via an Adrenal Stress Index (ASI), as many thyroid sufferers also suffer from adrenal problems.

-Here’s What to Do Next . . .
+Here Is What to Do Next . . .

 Ask yourself the following questions:

 - How have your thyroid symptoms affected your job, relationships, finances, family, or other activities?

 - What has it cost you in time, money, happiness, sleep?